Gene Taylor (Mississippi politician): Post-congressional career

 Taylor was appointed to the Hancock County Port and Harbor Commission by District 3 Supervisor Lisa Cowand in March 2012 and served on the commission until 2014; he provided oversight for Stennis International Airport and Port Bienville Industrial Park.
 From September 2011 to December 2013, Taylor was a consultant at Navistar Defense, a defense firm.

 Taylor has worked as a director for Overseas Shipholding Group since 2018.

 Personal life

 Taylor and his wife Margaret have three children.
 He holds a black belt in Taekwondo.
+Taylor is Roman Catholic.